pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived."
 --Henry David Thoreau

+"Man's capacities have never been measured; nor are we to judge what we can do by any precedents, so little has been tried.
+What people say you can not do, you try and find you can."
+--Thoreau

 "So little pains do the vulgar take in the investigation of truth, accepting readily the first story that comes to hand."
 --Thucydides